 In the marsh, there is nothing as gorgeous as the lotus.
 Its combination of colors (green leaves, white flowers, and yellow nectar) is perfect.
 And its fragrant aroma overpowers the smell of the muddy water.

-From then till now, the lotus symbol in Vietnamese culture is always adored by many poets and writers.
+From then till now, many poets and writers have always adored the lotus symbol in Vietnamese culture.
 Below is another poem that uses the elegant beauty of the lotus to compare and praise the characters of president Ho Chi Minh.

 "Tháp Mười đẹp nhất bông sen